 Use the lamp mode that best suits your brightness needs.
 For example, in a tiled application you may want to precisely match brightness levels between adjacent images-judge by eye and set each individual Lamp Power setting as necessary.
-Or if you want images to be as bright as possible-choose Max Brightness.
-Always keep in mind that higher lamp power settings can shorten lamp life.
+Or you may always want images to be as bright as possible-choose Max Brightness.
+Keep in mind that higher lamp power settings can shorten lamp life.